hoangquan456/weather-app/README.md

 ## Future Enhancements

-- **Backend Integration**: In the future, we plan to integrate a backend to handle user authentication, save preferences, and store historical weather data.
+- **Backend Integration**: In the future, I plan to integrate a backend to handle user authentication, save preferences, and store historical weather data.
-- **Advanced Features**: We are considering adding features such as weather alerts, more detailed forecasting, and integration with other weather APIs.